Sri Lanka floods: Battle to rescue stranded as death toll tops 160

 'Never seen such floods'

 The monsoon rains are the the worst to hit Sri Lanka since 2003.
-They come after two months of drought, which had grown severe enough to warrant aid from the World Food Program.
+They come after two months of drought, which had grown severe enough to warrant aid from the World Food Programme.

 Sri Lankans fleeing the floods say in many cases everything has been lost.

-Banakiyanage Gnanawathie, who lives in the badly hit town of Matara, told CNN by phone that her home is uninhabitable.
+Banakiyanage Gnanawathie, who lives in the badly hit town of Matara, said by phone that her home is uninhabitable.

-"I have never seen such floods though I have spent my entire lifetime in Matara," she said.
+"I have never seen such floods, though I have spent my entire lifetime in Matara," she said.
 "We have lost all our belongings and remain in the clothes we wore.
 I am still happy we escaped the floods and even the crocodiles."

 "It was only the next morning that troops arrived in boats, and took us to safe ground," she added.

-She said that they won't be able to return home for days.
+She said they won't be able to return home for days.

 "There is only a roof and building.
 We have lost everything else."

-The heavy rain occurred over a very short period of time, leading to the displacement of 112,000 people, according to Pradeep Kodippily, spokesman for Sri Lanka's Disaster Management Center.
+The heavy rain occurred over a very short period, leading to the displacement of 112,000 people, according to Pradeep Kodippily, spokesman for Sri Lanka's Disaster Management Center.

-The bout of severe weather also triggered landslides throughout the country.
+The bout of severe weather triggered landslides throughout the country.

 The southern coastal city of Galle has seen 223 millimeters (8.78 inches) of rainfall over the past three days, and Ratnapura, further inland, has experienced 453 millimeters (17.8 inches) of rain over the same period.